unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

    ```

 # Coda
-The examples provided in this document illustrate how Gateway Engine can be used as a developer tool and framework for managing fleets of gateways in a production environment.
+The examples provided in this document illustrate how GWE can be used as a developer tool and framework for managing fleets of gateways in a production environment.
 Thank you for taking the time to read this instructional document.